 - If an applicant is unsuccessful at their first or second OSCE attempt, they must wait a minimum of 10 working days before they can take the examination again.

 - Applicants only have to re-sit the parts of the exam they previously failed.
 There is a reduced re-sit fee of £397 to all applicants who have failed seven or fewer stations.

 - If the applicant is unsuccessful after their permitted attempts, the employer must stop sponsoring them and as a result their leave to remain period will be shortened.

-- Upon successful completion of the OSCE and awarding of NMC registration, employers need to commit to ongoing employment of the individual as a registered nurse on a salary of at least £20,800.
+- Upon successful completion of the OSCE and awarding of NMC registration, employers need to commit to ongoing employment of the individual as a registered nurse on a salary in line with the requirements.

 - Employers must be able to provide evidence of the above arrangement if requested.

 Supporting information from the NMC